Sreehari-Sundaran/Statistics_for_data_science/README.md

 Understanding these statistics helps in choosing the right plot for your data and interpreting the results accurately.

+## Univariate Plots
-* **Univariate Plots-** Refers to analysis of one variable or related to distribution of single variable
+    * Refers to analysis of one variable or related to distribution of single variable
   **Types**
 1. **Histogram**(used for general distribution to identify outliers)
    1. represent numerical data in form of graphs